ifurusato/brushless-motor-controller/README.rst

 Hardware Requirements
 *********************

 The motor is available from vendors selling DFRobot products.

-The product page for the is `DFRobot Brushless DC Motor with Encoder 12V 159RPM (FIT0441) <https://www.dfrobot.com/product-1364.html>`__ with the support wiki page at `FIT0441 Brushless DC Motor with Encoder 12V 159RPM <https://wiki.dfrobot.com/FIT0441_Brushless_DC_Motor_with_Encoder_12V_159RPM>`__
+The product page for motor is `DFRobot Brushless DC Motor with Encoder 12V 159RPM (FIT0441) <https://www.dfrobot.com/product-1364.html>`__ with the support wiki page at `FIT0441 Brushless DC Motor with Encoder 12V 159RPM <https://wiki.dfrobot.com/FIT0441_Brushless_DC_Motor_with_Encoder_12V_159RPM>`__

-If you choose to use the TCL59711, one option is the `Adafruit 12-Channel 16-bit PWM LED Driver - SPI Interface - TLC59711 <https://www.adafruit.com/product/1455>`__
-with support documentation at `TLC5947 and TLC59711 PWM LED Driver Breakouts <https://learn.adafruit.com/tlc5947-tlc59711-pwm-led-driver-breakout>`__
+If you choose to use the TCL59711 as a PWM controller, one option is the `Adafruit 12-Channel 16-bit PWM LED Driver - SPI Interface - TLC59711 <https://www.adafruit.com/product/1455>`__ with support documentation at `TLC5947 and TLC59711 PWM LED Driver Breakouts <https://learn.adafruit.com/tlc5947-tlc59711-pwm-led-driver-breakout>`__